SparkPost/support-docs/support/my-account-and-profile/scim.md

 1. Your token will be displayed.
 Copy it - you won't be able to see it again (don't worry, if you lose it you can generate a new one).

 ## Configuration in Okta
-1. From the Okta admin console, naviate to "Applications" and select the SparkPost app.
+1. From the Okta admin console, navigate to "Applications" and select the SparkPost app.
 1. Select the "General" tab.
 Under "App Settings" check the "Enable SCIM Provisioning" box.
 1. Select the "Provisioning" tab, and from the "Integration" menu select "Edit".
-1. Enter `https://api.sparkpost.com/api/v1/users/scim/v2` in the "SCIM connector base URL" field.
+1. In the "SCIM connector base URL" field:
+    - For US-hosted customers, enter `https://api.sparkpost.com/api/v1/users/scim/v2`
+    - For EU-hosted customers, enter `https://api.eu.sparkpost.com/api/v1/users/scim/v2`
+    - For Enterprise customers, enter `https://<host>/api/v1/users/scim/v2`

+        *Enterprise customers: note that you must replace < host > with your SparkPost tenant name.
+Please see your TAM if you need assistance determining your callback URL.*

 1. Enter `email` in the "Unique identifier field for users"
-1. Under "Supported provisioning actions, check the following boxes:
+1. Under "Supported provisioning actions", check the following boxes:
     - "Import New Users and Profile Updates"
     - "Push New Users"
     - "Push Profile Updates"